 The star of the show for this refresh of the Acer Aspire Series is, of course, the Intel Coffee Lake processor, the Core i3-9100 processor.
 This is an upgrade over its predecessor, meaning you’re getting a quad-core processor that’s now powerful enough for mainstream tasks, for less money.
 If you need more processing power, Acer offers another configuration of this model, the Aspire TC-865-UR14, with an Intel Core i5-9400 CPU and all the other features remain similar.

 Apart from a powerful CPU, the system packs 8GB memory and a 1TB hard drive for storage, but a solid-state drive (SSD) would have been great as it offers speed processing faster over traditional hard drives.
 For day-to-day use, the Acer Aspire TC-865 stacks well against the competition, as it should with one of the best entry-level processors in the bunch.
 Rest assured this desktop can be your home office PC and will be able to handle everyday tasks for years to come, and its storage is also snappy.

 You’ll enjoy swift boot and load times, only that you may not play modern games here when not working.
 The integrated Intel UHD 630 graphics card here isn’t cut for gaming, but you can get away with casual games at very low frame rates per second (FPS).
 While at it, Dell’s Inspiron i5676-A696Blu offers the best of both worlds in an office-centric design but packs a dedicated AMD Radeon RX 580 (4GB DDR5) graphics card.
 If you often wander into PC gaming after work, the Inspiron is worth a long look.

-If you’re buying for a small office, home use or deploying a couple of units for your small office, the Acer Aspire TC-865-UR13 easily makes to the top of the list.
+If you’re buying for a small office, home use, or deploying a couple of units for your small office, the Acer Aspire TC-865-UR13 easily makes it to the top of the list.